WorkBright Logo

 A translator, or anyone else who helps an employee to complete Section 1, should fill out a separate certification block on Supplement A, providing their name and address, their signature, and the date.

-It’s important to note that even if a preparer or translator helped them, the employee still must sign and date Section 1.
+It’s important to note that even if a preparer or translator helped them, the employee must still sign and date Section 1.

 5. Supplement B